Vadhiraja/Vadhiraja/README.md

 - Active Player in Chess.com ♟️

-- I write personal and Tech blogs and working on creating a YouTube Channel ▶️
+- I write personal and Tech blogs and currently working on creating a YouTube Channel ▶️